SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

-Creating web content/blogging is a great way for sharing your interests and visualization to the prospective customers, educating them, and promoting your business.
+Creating web content/blogging is a great way for sharing your interests and visualization to prospective customers, educating them, and promoting your business.
 However, knowing where to start can be difficult.
 A lot of research and refining ideas to perfection go hand in hand to carry out this endless procedure.

 Create Niche Content

 The content that you generate must be powerful enough - niche - to resonate with the targeted audience for driving sound results and having a better connection with them.
 With low volume keywords - search terms having a small search volume - you can have the opportunities to build interest around a new niche.
 When you target a wide variety of low-volume keywords at once, your content can rank for those targeted multiple keywords, multiplying your qualified traffic.

 Pressing on the importance of the topic, Gabriel Richards, founder and CEO at Endertech insists that if you can write the *best* article on a niche topic, you have a good chance of getting seen.
 He gives an example about how they managed to get qualified traffic by targeting low search volume keywords(0-50).